 - Sprouts for serving, optional

-1. Whisk 2 tablespoons of the mayonnaise with the scallion whites, ginger, and soy sauce in large bowl.
-Finley grate the zest and add the juice from 1/2 the lime and add to the mixture.
-(Cut remaining lime in wedges and reserve for serving.)
-Fold the crabmeat, shrimp, and 3 tablespoons of the panko into mixture and season with pepper.
+1. Whisk the egg with the scallion whites, ginger, soy sauce and 3 tablespoons of the mayonnaise in a large bowl.
+Finley grate the zest and add it and the juice from 1/2 the lime to the mixture.
+(Cut the remaining 1/2 lime in wedges and reserve for serving.)
+Fold the crabmeat, shrimp, and 4 tablespoons of the panko into the mixture and season with pepper.

-2. Put the remaining panko in a shallow bowl.
-Divide the crab mixture evenly into 4 patties, about 3 1/2- inches in diameter.
+2. Put some panko in a shallow bowl for breading.
+Divide the crab mixture evenly into 4 patties, about 3 inches in diameter.
 Coat each patty all over with the panko, transfer to a plate and refrigerate until set, about 30 minutes.

 3. Meanwhile, put the wasabi powder in a small bowl, stir in 2 tablespoons water and let stand for 5 minutes.
 Stir in 2 tablespoons mayonnaise.
 (This should be the consistency of heavy cream.)
 Set aside.

-4. Heat the oil in a large non-stick pan over medium-high heat.
+5. Heat the oil in a large oven-safe nonstick pan over medium-high heat.
 Add the crab cakes and cook until light brown and crisp, about 3 minutes per side.
-Drain on paper towels.
-Serve crab cakes on a bed of sprouts if desired, top with scallion greens with wasabi mayonnaise and lime wedges.
+Transfer the skillet to the oven and bake the crab cakes until the internal temperature reaches 165 degrees F inside, 8 to 10 minutes.

 Total Fat: 18.5 grams